ESIPFed/data-help-desk/docs/planning/recruiting_data_experts.md

         Slack channel) for experts to discuss questions, share insights, and refer inquiries to those with more specialized knowledge.
-    -   Emphasize that experts should share their science expertise as well as their informatics knowledge to build trust with researchers.
+    -   Emphasize that experts should share their science expertise as well as their data management knowledge to build trust with researchers.
 1. **Recognizing and Appreciating Expert Contributions**
     -   Acknowledge the contributions of volunteer experts on signage and websites, potentially by listing them as supporters.